layro01-org/gradle-example/README.rst

 Gradle Example
 ==============

-This is a simple Gradle project demonstrating local and remote dependency resolution and building an executable jar.
+This simple Gradle project demonstrates local and remote dependency resolution and builds an executable jar.

 Running the example
 -------------------